redis/redis-doc/topics/rediscli.md

 The CLI is able to publish messages in Redis Pub/Sub channels just using the `PUBLISH` command.
 This is expected since the `PUBLISH` command is very similar to any other command.
-Subscribing to channels in order to receive is different messages - in this case there is to block and wait for messages, so this is implemented as a special mode in `redis-cli`.
+Subscribing to channels in order to receive messages is different - in this case we need to block and wait for messages, so this is implemented as a special mode in `redis-cli`.
 Unlike other special modes this mode is not enabled by using a special option, but simply by using the `SUBSCRIBE` or `PSUBSCRIBE` command, both in